The Full Portuguese Way Cycle

 • More

-Today's journey takes you through river valleys and urban areas along a relatively flat trail.
-There is a climb as you leave Coimbra, and the trail becomes more challenging towards the end of the day.
-Your destination, Agueda, is situated on the banks of the Certima river.
+Travel through river valleys and urban areas on a relatively flat trail, with a climb as you leave Coimbra.
+Your destination is Agueda, a town beautifully situated on the banks of the Certima River.
+Enjoy the scenic ride and the charm of this picturesque town.

 Read more